pldiiw/1arc/doc/design/cli.md

  * `-f <base>` or `--format <base>` - Let you choose in what base the value of the inspected is displayed.
 For example, if you want to get the value in hexadecimal instead of binary, you would use `-f hex` or even `-f 16`.
-It defaults to the binary format.
+It defaults to the decimal format.
 Here are the possible bases:
    ```
    16 hex
     8 oct